Skip To Main Content

 Protective Services

-Protective Services oversees district-wide security for all district and school buildings and enforces security initiatives and school security audits including Emergency Management (Emergency Management Planning, School District representative on the County EOC, School District representative on the Recovery Task Force), Internal Investigations (Investigation at the School and/or District Level), and Liaison with area Law Enforcement (School Resource Officer Program in ten schools, Coordinate with Police/Sheriffs on Cooperative Initiatives)
+Protective Services oversees district-wide security for all district and school buildings and enforces security initiatives and school security audits.
+Also covered under protected services is: Emergency Management (Emergency Management Planning, School District representative on the County EOC, School District representative on the Recovery Task Force), Internal Investigations (Investigation at the School and/or District Level), and Liaison with area Law Enforcement (School Resource Officer Program in ten schools, Coordinate with Police/Sheriffs on Cooperative Initiatives).
+Please review the district's Model Fire and Safety Program Guidelines.

 PROJECTS AND INITIATIVES